MicrosoftDocs/Viva/Viva/insights/Use/viva-insights-my-org.md

 ## Install, pin, and configure the app

+For access to **My organization**, your admin must confirm your organization is licensed and assign you the role of _Analyst (Limited)_ for Viva Insights in Workplace Analytics.
+Refer your admin to [Assign roles](../setup/assign-roles-to-wpa-admins.md) for details.

-After your admin has completed the [Admin tasks](../setup/ml-insights-setup.md), the setup for **My organization** is the same as for [Personal insights](../personal/teams/viva-teams-app.md) in the Viva Insights app.
+The setup for **My organization** is the same as for [Personal insights](../personal/teams/viva-teams-app.md) in the Viva Insights app.
 See the following to install, pin, and configure the app in Teams:

 * [Install and pin the app](../personal/teams/viva-teams-app-install.md)
 * [Configure the app](../personal/teams/viva-teams-app-settings.md)

+>[!Note]
+>You can also locate the Viva Insights app at [https://aka.ms/InsightsTeamsApp](https://aka.ms/InsightsTeamsApp).

 ## View My organization